-A course designed to prepare for teaching music in the elementary grades.
-Includes the study of child voice problems, rote-song teaching, conducting, music-reading, and evaluation of basic music texts and supplementary materials.
+A course designed to prepare the regular grade teacher for teaching music in the grades.
+Includes the study of child voice problems, rote-song teaching, conducting, music-reading, and an evaluation of basic music texts and supplementary music materials.
 Collateral reading.
-Prerequisite: 221 or its equivalent.
-Music majors concentrating in Vocal Music education may elect this course for three hours' credit.
-This may be credited as Education 222.
+Prerequisite: Music 221 or its equivalent.

-331. JUNIOR HIGH SCHOOL MUSIC
+331. ADVANCED ELEMENTARY SCHOOL MUSIC